History of religion in the United States: Virginia and the Church of England

-Growth of Christianity in the eighteenth century
+Growth of Christianity in the 18th century

-Against a prevailing view that 18th century Americans had not perpetuated the first settlers' passionate commitment to their faith, scholars now identify a high level of religious energy in colonies after 1700.
+Against a prevailing view that 18th-century Americans had not perpetuated the first settlers' passionate commitment to their faith, scholars now identify a high level of religious energy in colonies after 1700.
 According to one expert, Judeo-Christian faith was in the "ascension rather than the declension"; another sees a "rising vitality in religious life" from 1700 onward; a third finds religion in many parts of the colonies in a state of "feverish growth."
 Figures on church attendance and church formation support these opinions.
 Between 1700 and 1740, an estimated 75–80% of the population attended churches, which were being built at a headlong pace.

-By 1780 the percentage of adult colonists who adhered to a church was between 10 and 30%, not counting slaves or Native Americans.
+By 1780, the percentage of adult colonists who adhered to a church was between 10 and 30%, not counting slaves or Native Americans.
 North Carolina had the lowest percentage at about 4%, while New Hampshire and South Carolina were tied for the highest, at about 16%.

 Church buildings in 18th-century America varied greatly, from the plain, modest buildings in newly settled rural areas to elegant edifices in the prosperous cities on the eastern seaboard.
 Churches reflected the customs and traditions as well as the wealth and social status of the denominations that built them.
 German churches contained features unknown in English ones.